-In the past, midwives and obstetricians focused mainly on the mother and baby.
+In the past, midwives and obstetricians focused mainly on mothers and babies.
 Now staff in hospitals and other birth settings are becoming more aware that partners want to be involved in pregnancy, birth and parenting.

-There are now more birth classes just for men and more efforts by health professionals to connect with men.
+There are now more birth classes just for men and health professionals try harder to connect with men.
 These are signs that hospitals are getting better at including expectant dads in antenatal care.

 Feeling left out but staying involved

 Hospital staff can be very busy, and appointment times are limited.
 If staff don’t ask you how you’re going, it doesn’t mean they’re not interested.
 It might be that they’ve got a lot of things to check on with your partner and unborn baby.

 Some staff are better at involving men than others.
 Sometimes it will be up to you to make it clear that you want to be part of the discussion and to raise any concerns you have.

 You’re more likely to be included in the conversation if you introduce yourself and are warm and friendly.
 It’s also a good idea to be on time and turn off your phone so no-one is distracted.
 This sends a strong message that this appointment is the most important thing to you right now.

 If you keep a list of questions, it will help you focus your conversations with health professionals.
 And if time is short, you can quickly ask the ones that are most important to you.
 Don’t worry about asking ‘dumb’ questions.
 If you’re confused about what’s happening, it’s a good idea to ask.

 My partner was concerned that the clinicians were always putting me in the shadows.
 At the hospital and most of the clinical settings, there was usually one chair so I would stand right at the back.
 My partner would say, ‘This is my partner’ as a protest that this other person in the pregnancy was invisible.